sfinktah/comfy-ovum/README.md

 Why it’s special:
 - Global scope within the process: values are visible to all workflows running in the same Comfy session.
-- “Virtual wires” without clutter: connect distant parts of a large graph through names, not cables.
+- “Virtual wires” without clutter: connect distant parts of a large graph through names, not links.
 - Change detection: readers can refresh only when a variable’s value or existence actually changes, keeping runs fast and deterministic.
 - Execution ordering: use the passthrough to place setting/getting in precise positions of your pipeline without affecting the payload being processed.